 Will My Cataracts Get Worse?

 Typically yes.
-With time, the clouded area in the lens become bigger and more dense, which impacts vision more and more.
+With time, the clouded area in the lens becomes bigger and denser, which impacts vision more and more.
 Cataracts can develop at different rates in each eye and progresses quicker for different people.
-Having regular eye examinations is important to monitor the cataracts, and will help your optometrist determine when it’s time to have them removed.
+Having regular eye examinations is important to monitor cataracts, and will help your optometrist determine when it’s time to have them removed.
 At Optometrist Parramatta, we use digital retinal photography to accurately monitor the development of your cataracts.